wojsamjan/netkit/README.md

 ```
 + Note: All the three packages must be uncompressed while staying in the same directory.
 + Note: Once Netkit has been unpacked, no root privileges are required to configure it and start working.

+4. Set the environment variable NETKIT_HOME to the name of the directory Netkit has been installed into.